magento/devdocs/guides/v2.0/cloud/project/project-conf-files_services-rabbit.md

 To verify this information used for configurations and settings:

-1. SSH into the Development (Integration) environment with RabbitMQ installed and configured.
+1. SSH into the Integration environment with RabbitMQ installed and configured.
 2. Enter the following command to pretty-print connection information for RabbitMQ:

         php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"])));'